Not yet rated Add your review

 Decoction: put a teaspoonful of the cut root in a cup of water, bring it to the boil and simmer for two minutes.
 Take it off the heat and let it stand for 15 minutes.
 Take one cup three times a day.
 Tincture: Take 30-60 drops of the tincture three times a day.

 Angelica Root (Angelica archangelica (European angelica; syn.
-A. officinalis), A. atropurpurea (American Angelica), A. sylvestris) Powder Bulk
+A. officinalis), A. atropurpurea (American Angelica), A. sylvestris) Cut and Sifted Bulk

 Apiaceae (Parsley Family)